Stand up to Beijing, Hong Kong singer tells U.S. lawmakers, companies

 President Donald Trump, who has been waging a tit-for-tat tariff war with China for more than a year, has suggested China should “humanely” settle the problem before a trade deal is reached.

-Credit rating agency Moody’s on Monday lowered its rating of Hong Kong to negative from stable, reflecting what it called the rising risk of “an erosion in the strength of Hong Kong’s institutions” amid the city’s ongoing protests.
+Credit rating agency Moody’s on Monday lowered its outlook on Hong Kong’s rating to negative from stable, reflecting what it called the rising risk of “an erosion in the strength of Hong Kong’s institutions” amid the city’s ongoing protests.

 Ho said the trade war had offered a “protective shield” for the people of Hong Kong, sheltering them from a violent Beijing crackdown, such as the deployment of troops.